 - Institutional financial assistance (aid from Northwestern)

 - State assistance

 - Loan checks made co-payable to the student and the University

 Federal Title IV financial aid, excluding federal work-study, is applied directly to your student account.
 Your student account will reflect charges for tuition, allowable fees, and room and board.
 It may also include charges such as library fines, parking fines, room damage charges, and health service fees.

 You may authorize the University to use your Title IV aid to pay for all charges billed to your account or to limit your Title IV payments to tuition, allowable fees, and room and board charges via CAESAR when you respond to your financial aid award.
-You may change this authorization at any time by notifying the Office of Student Accounts.
+You may change this authorization at any time by notifying Student Finance.

 You are required to forward scholarship checks to your financial aid office so that funds can be applied to your student account.

 Loans are disbursed directly to your student account.